HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *embedded system* - an electronic system including a processing unit, memory, and input/output interfaces that are embedded within a larger mechanical or electronic system

-*entropy* - Measure of unpredictability, system with high disorder will have high entropy
+*entropy* - measure of unpredictability, system with high disorder will have high entropy

 *information disclosure* - a way to extract information